 We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, refined products and petrochemicals.
 Our integrated midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.

-Our midstream energy operations include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, fractionation, storage, and import and export terminals (including liquefied petroleum gas or "LPG"); crude oil gathering, transportation, storage and terminals; offshore production platforms; petrochemical and refined products transportation and services; and a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.
-NGL products (ethane, propane, normal butane, isobutane and natural gasoline) are used as raw materials by the petrochemical industry, as feedstocks by refiners in the production of motor gasoline and as fuel by industrial and residential users.
-Our assets include: approximately 51,000 miles of onshore and offshore pipelines; 200 million barrels ("MMBbls") of storage capacity for NGLs, petrochemicals, refined products and crude oil; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
-In addition, our asset portfolio includes 24 natural gas processing plants, 22 NGL and propylene fractionators, six offshore hub platforms located in the Gulf of Mexico, a butane isomerization complex, NGL import and LPG export terminals, and octane enhancement and high-purity isobutylene production facilities.
+Our diversified midstream energy operations include:

+- natural gas gathering, treating, processing, transportation and storage; - NGL transportation, fractionation, storage and terminals; - · crude oil gathering, transportation, storage and terminals; - propylene fractionation, butane isomerization, octane enhancement and high-purity isobutylene facilities; - · petrochemical and refined products transportation, storage and terminals; - Gulf of Mexico offshore production hub platforms; and a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.

+Our assets currently include approximately: 52,000 miles of onshore and offshore pipelines; 220 million barrels ("MMBbls") of storage capacity for NGLs, petrochemicals, refined products and crude oil; 14 billion cubic feet ("Bcf") of natural gas storage capacity; 24 natural gas processing plants; and 22 NGL and propylene fractionators.
+Our overall storage capacity amount includes approximately 24 MMBbls of combined active storage capacity for crude oil, refined products and NGLs at the Houston, Texas and Beaumont, Texas terminals owned by Oiltanking Partners, L.P. ("Oiltanking").
+As further described in "-Recent Developments" beginning on page S-3, we acquired the general partner of Oiltanking along with 66% of Oiltanking's limited partner interests on October 1, 2014, and Oiltanking and its general partner became consolidated subsidiaries of ours.

-For the year ended December 31, 2012 and the nine months ended September 30, 2013, Enterprise Parent had consolidated revenues of \$42.6 billion and \$34.6 billion, operating income of \$3.1 billion and \$2.6 billion, and net income of \$2.4 billion and \$1.9 billion, respectively.
-See "-Recent Developments" for condensed financial highlights regarding our fourth quarter and fiscal year 2013 results (unaudited).
+For the year ended December 31, 2013 and the six months ended June 30, 2014, Enterprise Parent had consolidated revenues of \$47.7 billion and \$25.4 billion, operating income of \$3.5 billion and \$1.9 billion, and net income of \$2.6 billion and \$1.5 billion, respectively.